woon5118/totara_ub/server/lib/editor/atto/readme_moodle.txt

     * Run shifter against yui/src/rangy

     Notes:
     * We have patched 1.2.3 with a backport fix from the next release of Rangy which addresses an incompatibility between Rangy and HTML5Shiv which is used in the bootstrapclean theme.
 See MDL-44798 for further information.

+    * We have patched rangy-core.js and rangy-textrange.js where it creates a Selection or Range on initialisation, and manipulates the dom, causing any focused input to lose focus -> TL-19787